-Despite the high-profile nature of fraud, some employees are nervous or reluctant to report fraud.
-They may not know what process to follow, whether there will be repercussions for them if it’s their employer, or perhaps they are unsure whether or not activity is even fraud.
+Despite the high-profile nature of fraud, some employees are nervous or reluctant to report it – they may not know how to report fraud, be fearful of repercussions, or unsure if the activity is actually fraud or not.

-Any organisation can experience fraud – but sectors like banking, insurance and government bodies are particularly vulnerable due the large amounts of money criminals can extract.
+Any organisation can experience fraud but sectors like banking, insurance and government bodies are at higher risk because of the large amounts of money criminals can extract.

 Key takeaways: